 Then, we should not judge others.
 We've already mentioned that, but we need to understand that God is qualified to judge others.
 He has some characteristics that qualify Him for the job.
 So let's name a few.
-First of all, he's the creator of all things, and a creator is qualified to judge that which he has created.
+First of all, He is creator, and a creator is qualified to judge that which he has created.
 Also, he is sinless.
-In his sinless, holy state, he has no favoritism, no bias, no partiality which would hinder Him from making a good, true and just judgment.
-Thirdly, he knows all things.
+In his sinless, holy state, He has no favoritism, no bias, no partiality which would hinder Him from making a good, true and just judgment.
+Thirdly, He knows all things.
 To say that He has all the information needed to make a right judgment would be an understatement.
 The reason I mention these characteristics is that the very factors which qualify God to be judge, disqualify us.
-We haven't created any other human being.
-We aren't sinless, far from it.
-And we don't even come close to knowing all things.
-So since we're so very, very unqualified, it would be quite arrogant and inappropriate for us to judge others.
-But Scripture tells us in several places not to judge, probably in part because we're so prone to do it, even though we're not close to being fit for the job.
+We have not created any other human being.
+We are not sinless, far from it.
+And we don't know all things.
+So since we are so very, very unqualified, it would be quite arrogant and inappropriate for us to judge others.
+But Scripture tells us in several places not to judge, probably in part because we are so prone to do it, even though we are not close to being fit for the job.

+Mt.
+7:1-5

-- Mt.
-7:1-5 [Jesus speaking] "Do not judge, or you too will be judged.
+[Jesus speaking] "Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?
 How can you say to your brother, 'Let me take the speck out of your eye,' when all the time there is a plank in your own eye?
-You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye. - Ro.
+You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye.

+- Ro.
 14:4 Who are you to judge someone else's servant?
 To his own master he stands or falls.
 And he will stand, for the Lord is able to make him stand. - Jas.
 4:11-12 Brothers, do not slander one another.
 Anyone who speaks against his brother or judges him speaks against the law and judges it.
 When you judge the law, you are not keeping it, but sitting in judgment on it.
 There is only one Lawgiver and Judge, the one who is able to save and destroy.
-But you who are you to judge your neighbor?
+But you who are you to judge your neighbor? - I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.
+My conscience is clear, but that does not make me innocent.
+It is the Lord who judges me.
+Therefore judge nothing before the appointed time; wait till the Lord comes.
+He will bring to light what is hidden in darkness and will expose the motives of men's hearts. - Ro.
+14:10-13 You, then, why do you judge your brother?
+Or why do you look down on your brother?
+For we will all stand before God's judgment seat.
+It is written: "'As surely as I live,' says the Lord, 'every knee will bow before me; every tongue will confess to God.'"
+So then, each of us will give an account of himself to God.